SneakyTurtle158/Splunk_Engineering/application_inventory/README.md

 - osnixscript

 ## _server_app_appfinder
 This app is for Windows based systems and uses both prefetch analysis (using PECmd and also captures Hard Drive serial numbers from the system.
+If you are running your Splunk Forwarders from a non-standard location, make sure to update the path in the script field for [powershell://run-pecmd]

 ### inputs:
 ```